Why organizations need Zero Trust now

 Five core Zero Trust principles

-One of the most effective ways in our opinion for organizations to move toward Zero Trust is to use the new Gartner® Report, Quick Answer: What are the Core Principles of Zero Trust?, to understand the concepts that make Zero Trust so powerful.
+We believe that the Gartner® Report, Quick Answer: What are the Core Principles of Zero Trust?, clarifies the concepts that make Zero Trust so powerful.

 The report provides insights into the purpose and implications of each of those five principles.
 We feel that Zero Trust can’t be purchased—it must be earned.
 Organizations need to do the work to move Zero Trust from a theoretical paradigm to a working practice.
 What’s also clear is that three of the five concepts emphasize the role of identity in keeping organizations safe: